TylersDurden/Poker/README.md

 it means that the end goal of finding the best possible hand from a Bot's two pocket cards, and the 5 table cards can be modeled as a series of Markov state transitions [initial hands, the flop, turn and river].

+# Creating Training Data
+Using the AI class I generate large samples of training data, containing 4 states.
+The first being the two cards dealt to a player, the second is the flop, the third the turn and the fourth the river and the whole table.
+The values are comma separated, and saved into the training.txt file.

+# Processing the Data
+[Next step of Development]